HSRLCLab/SmartFactory_Vehicle-Basis/README.md

 #### HardwareConfiguration.h

-In HardwareConfiguration.h are all important settings for the Vehcile-Hardware defined:
+In [HardwareConfiguration.h](<https://lmazzole.github.io/SmartFactory_Vehicle-Basis/_hardware_configuration_8h.html>) are all important settings for the Vehicle-Hardware defined:

 - Setup for Drive
 	- Speed, Motor-Pins, PID-Values